jonny-edyn/personal-website/content/blog/2023-roundup/index.md

 - IDLES -  dancer.
 I was lucky to see IDLES at their Finsbury Park gig warming up for Jamie T and they smashed it.

 - MF DOOM - just all the doom catalogue.
 It’s all gold.
 Any Dooms fans who haven’t read Ta-Nehisi Coates article spending a few days with Doom need to check it out [here](https://www.newyorker.com/magazine/2009/09/21/the-mask-of-doom).
-I returned to this piece a few times this year.
+I returned to this piece a few times this year and get more from it each time.

 - Jay Electronica - fruits of the spirit.
 The rapper who signed to Jay Z’s Roc Nation label in 2010 but didn’t release his debut album until 2020.
 Apparently Electronica scrapped a number of albums due to them not emitting the narrative he wanted.
 The 1 minute 34 sec song should have bagged him a Grammy itself.

 - Tazmin Lacey - voice notes.
 Her debut album.
 Neo-soul bumpers through out.
 Pour yourself and glass of wine after a long day and escape.

 - Sufjan Stevens - Javelin.
 Raw and direct songwriting about love and devotion.
-Ends with a nice rendition of Neil’s Young’s - There’s a world.
+It ends with a rendition of Neil’s Young’s - There’s a world.

-- Julie Fowlis - alterum Gaelic singer raised on the Outer Hebridean island of North Uist.
+- Julie Fowlis - alterum.
+A gaelic singer raised on the Outer Hebridean island of North Uist.
 I have no idea what’s she saying but whatever it is it’s beautiful.

 - [Music for dancing: Disco | House | Afro 🪩](https://open.spotify.com/playlist/1NjeJFtVOYHr4z9zO6LSXx?si=41d934146c8c4cf6) - I started building out this playlist over the past few months.
 If you have any dance floor belters lmk.